Article 9 – Separation, Disciplinary Action, and Reinstatement

 There is no requirement to give a specific number of warnings or to give any prior warnings for grossly inefficient job performance.
 Disciplinary action up to and including dismissal for gross inefficiency may be imposed without previous warnings to the employee.

 - the creation of the potential for death or serious harm to a client(s), an employee(s), members of the public or to a person(s) over whom the employee has responsibility;

 - the loss of or damage to any County property or funds that result in a serious impact on the County and/or work unit;

 - the substantial increase in potential liability or loss of credentials or revenue for the County, or;

-- failure to obtain or maintain legally or job-required credentials and falsification of information on a County job application which shall be the basis for immediate dismissal.
+- failure to obtain or maintain legally or job-required credentials and falsification of information on a County job application which shall be the basis for dismissal.

 - Written Warning – A formal disciplinary action given to the employee by the supervisor in a private conference.
 The warning documents the way in which the employee’s performance or conduct has failed to meet expectations.
 Written warnings are not grievable.

 - Final Written Warning – A formal disciplinary action given to the employee by the supervisor in a private conference.
 Final written warnings are often the final step before dismissal.
 Final written warnings are grievable.